UCSF-CBI/c4/docs/howto/rstudio-server-2.md

 **Important**:

-We have added funtionaility so that users may select a specific R version to run from witihn RStudio.
-If you seleect "default" as the R version then whatever the default R version in our CBI Software Stack is will be loaded.
+We have added functionality so that users may select a specific R version to run from within RStudio.
+If you select "default" as the R version then whatever the default R version in our CBI Software Stack is will be loaded.
 [CBI Software Stack]({{ '/software/software-repositories.html#module-software-repository-cbi' | relative_url }})

-* CRAN and Bioconductor packages are dependant on specific R versions.
+* CRAN and Bioconductor packages are dependent on specific R versions.
 These packages need to be installed to your user library ($HOME directory) once fore each version of R you will be using.
 For example, if one is making use of the Future package from CRAN and using both R version 4.1.3 and R version 4.0.2, then one needs to install Future once for R 4.0.2 and once for R 4.1.3.

 * Currently, we are limiting run time to 24 hours for one of these jobs